Oluwasetemi/notes/html.md

 Example 1

-Exercise 1 - Writing your first html page with the following tags
+Exercise 1 - Write your first html page with the following tags